verivital/nnv/code/nnv/examples/Submission/CAV2020_ImageStar/README.md

 Run 7502688\logs\MNIST\figure8_mnist_small.png

 To re-run all computations and reproduce the results, one selects "Reproducible Run," which will run scripts to reproduce the paper results.
 One first must clone the capsule under the menu Capsule->Duplicate to set up a variant with write permissions.
-We next explain what this process does.
+We next explain what this "Reproducible Run" process does.

 This starts by building the Docker container, which first executes this Dockerfile (if the container is already cached, it doesn't rebuild, so runtime can be faster):